Nonlinear Odd Viscoelastic Effect

-Hall phenomena have, amongst many other impactful directions, been related to two themes of study; first, there is a primary role for topology, well exemplified by various detailed responses of quantum Hall fluids~\cite{Laughlin1983, Niu1985, vKlitzing1986, Stormer1999, Yu2010, Read2011}.
-Second, it has been shown in a multitude of works that intrinsic electronic Hall effects occur not only at linear order in perturbing electric fields~\cite{nagaosa2010anomalous}, but are also manifested in higher orders~\cite{gao2014field, Sodemann2015, wang2021intrinsic, Jankowski2024PRL, liu2021intrinsic, Wang2023a, Gao2023}.
-In addition, electronic nonlinear Hall responses are an increasingly studied topic of recent interest in quantum Hall fluids and topological phases, from both experimental and theoretical angles~\cite{ortix2021nonlinear, ideue2021symmetry, du2021nonlinear, Kaplan2023, nagaosa2024nonreciprocal, shim2025spin, suarez2025nonlinear, Zhang2022, Jain2025}.
-Universally, these responses heavily depend on the Hilbert-space geometry of quantum states, which is intricately linked to, and can be controlled by the topology of wavefunctions~\cite{Klevtsov2015, Xie2020, Ahn2020, Ahn2021, Bouhon2023, Oancea2025}.
+Hall phenomena have, among many other impactful directions, been related to two themes of study.
+First, there is a primary role for topology, well exemplified by various detailed responses of quantum Hall fluids~\cite{Laughlin1983, Niu1985, vKlitzing1986, Stormer1999, Yu2010, Read2011}.
+Second, it has been demonstrated that intrinsic electronic Hall effects occur not only at linear order in perturbing electric fields~\cite{nagaosa2010anomalous}, but are also manifested at higher orders~\cite{gao2014field, Sodemann2015, wang2021intrinsic, Jankowski2024PRL, liu2021intrinsic, Wang2023a, Gao2023, Mehraeen2025,guo2025bicircular}.
+In addition, electronic nonlinear Hall responses are an increasingly studied topic of recent interest in quantum Hall fluids and topological phases, from both experimental and theoretical angles~\cite{ortix2021nonlinear, ideue2021symmetry, du2021nonlinear, zhang2022large, Kaplan2023, mehraeen2024proximity, shim2025spin, suarez2025nonlinear, Zhang2022, Jain2025}.
+Universally, these responses depend heavily on the Hilbert-space geometry of quantum states, which is intricately linked to, and can be controlled by, the topology of wave~functions~\cite{Klevtsov2015, Xie2020, Ahn2020, Ahn2021, Bouhon2023, Oancea2025}.

-The growing insights into the relations between quantum geometry~\cite{Provost1980, Bouhon2023, Jankowski2025PRL, Torma2022, Torma2023, Ahn2021} and topological and symmetry-indicated invariants in free-fermion systems~\cite{Haldane1988, Kitaev2009,Chiu2016, Kruthoff2017,Po2017,Bradlyn2017} recently culminated in the discovery of uncharted multigap invariants~\cite{Zhao2017, Bouhon2019, Bouhon2020a, Bouhon2020b, Ahn2019,Ahn2019b, Davoyan2024, Jankowski2024PRBHopf, Jankowski2024PRL,Chau2025}.
-Given the well-established understanding of these fields, a natural question emerges as to whether this progress galvanizes new insights upon exploiting the relation between multiband geometry, topology, higher-order responses, and odd viscosity.
-Notably, a nonlinear viscoelastic effect which might accompany electronic Hall currents has, to our knowledge, not been explored in any such multi-state systems, particularly within these geometric frameworks.
+Given the well-established understanding of these fields and the rich quantum geometric structure of nonlinear electromagnetic responses beyond the extensively studied Berry curvature and quantum metric tensors, a natural question emerges as to whether new insights can emerge upon exploiting the relation between multiband geometry, topology, higher-order responses, and odd viscoelasticity.
+Notably, a nonlinear viscoelastic effect that might accompany, or more importantly, arise even in the absence of, electronic Hall currents has to our knowledge not been explored to date, particularly within these quantum geometric frameworks.